listlessbird/poland-ai-ts-workshop/exercises/09-memory/09.3-updating-previous-memories/problem/readme.md

 ## Steps To Complete

-- Define the schema for updates, deletions, and additions in the `generateObject` call
+- [ ] Define the schema for updates, deletions, and additions in the `generateObject` call
-  - Replace the TODOs with proper Zod schema definitions, including descriptions of the fields
+  - [ ] Replace the TODOs with proper Zod schema definitions, including descriptions of the fields

-- Update the system prompt to instruct the AI to manage memories
+- [ ] Update the system prompt to instruct the AI to manage memories
-  - Modify the existing system prompt to include instructions for handling updates and deletions
+  - [ ] Modify the existing system prompt to include instructions for handling updates and deletions

-- Implement the memory operations in the three TODO sections
+- [ ] Implement the memory operations in the three TODO sections inside `onFinish`
-  - Write code to call the appropriate memory functions for updates, deletions, and additions
+  - [ ] Write code to call the appropriate memory functions for updates, deletions, and additions

-- Test your implementation
+- [ ] Test your implementation
-  - Run the local dev server
+  - [ ] Run the local dev server
-  - Have a conversation with the AI and check console logs
+  - [ ] Have a conversation with the AI and check console logs
-  - Try contradicting yourself to see memory updates and deletions
+  - [ ] Try creating a memory, then saying something contradictory, to see memory updates and deletions